jurgen-kluft/cjson/README.md

 # json parser

-A simple json token parser.
+A straightforward json parser.

 - Can read UTF-8
+- Pretty fast (not aimed to be the fastest)

 ## Dependencies

 - xbase